Dad’s Website is A Gift of Immeasurable Value

 Not by name, but I think you’ll be able to figure out where I actually make my appearance regardless.
 I grew up in a relatively large family by today’s American standards.
 We had four kids in my family.
 Sadly, I sometimes felt I was the neglected middle child, (maybe I was a bit melodramatic too?)
 Granted with 4 kids there were really 2 middles…but my cohort was unique in that he was the only ‘he’!
 So, maybe I’m just a little prouder because I am mentioned more often than any of my other siblings.
 Maybe that’s even one reason I was able to completely shed my adult psyche of that neglected middle child complex!

 - A Matter of Miracles This story, about a family trip we originally planned to take with my Dad, is perhaps one of my all time favorites.
-The plan was to revisit some of the places he’d lived and played during his early childhood.
+The plan was to revisit some of the places he’d lived and played at during his early childhood in Poland…former parts of Germany.
 But our plan went awry when he experienced a recurrence of the lymphoma he’d been battling for about 5 years.
 It came back with a vengeance, necessitating an immediate course of chemotherapy, which took a huge toll on every aspect of his being.

 His retelling of the event focuses on just one tiny occurrence, but one which clearly was miraculous for him.
 In reality, miracles were abundant for the few days we retraced his life.
 Beginning even with the fact that the homes and buildings on his street, a street which had been renamed and rerouted multiple times and in multiple languages, were some of the only ones left standing following WWI & II.
 Armed with just an old photo of my great, great grandfather standing in a doorway and a photocopy of an almost indecipherable & unintelligible old map, we found not just his former street, but the actual home where he lived!